 Hi.
 My name is Randy M. Herring.
 I hold an M.A. in Philosophy and a B.A. in Religious Studies, with additional study in Exercise Science.
 I have taught philosophy, ethical theory, and logic at colleges and universities in Eastern Washington.
 My academic interests include ethics, existentialism, embodiment, epistemology, and the philosophy of human flourishing.

-In addition to my academic work, I bring nearly fifty years of experience in bodybuilding and fitness training, grounding my philosophical reflections in lived embodiment.
+In addition, I bring nearly fifty years of experience in bodybuilding and fitness training, grounding my philosophical reflections in lived embodiment.
 I have lived and worked in Japan and traveled extensively in Israel and Palestine.

 I am the author of three books: The Fitness Mindset: 7 Habits for Peak Performance to Get Strong, Lean, and Fit (2021); Reflections on Growth: An Existential Journey (2025); and Idols of the Mind: How Systems Shape Our Thoughts, Beliefs, and Behaviors, Book 1 (2026).
 Fitness After Cancer is currently in development and will begin following the completion of my seven-book Idols of the Mind series.

-Whether your interests lie in fitness, philosophy, psychology, religion, education, or history, my work explores the many forces that shape the human condition.
+My work takes a humanistic approach to exploring the many forces that shape the human condition.
 A three-time cancer survivor, I offer insights into human flourishing, resilience, and the fragile beauty of life.